Riding The Twitter Link Waves

 But this is just wave #1.
 In addition to @seomasterlist’s tweet, 40+ other Twitter users have tweeted or re-tweeted that link.

 I like the analogy of tweets and re-tweets as waves and echoes, with waves being high follower influencials and echoes being less followed but still extremely important.
-See this Twitter search result list which is only accurate for a few days or weeks after this post was written.
+See this Twitter search result list which will only be accurate for a few days or weeks after this post was written, and then decay over time.

-Notice as of July, Google is showing over 120 Twitter users have tweeted links to my article, Whereas Twitter now shows none.
+Notice as of July 2006, Google is showing over 120 Twitter users have tweeted links to that article, Whereas Twitter shows five.

 Note among the Google results the variety and style of links, all ending up at that same article.
 You have to follow the result to the Tweet permalink, but what you’ll find is some links tweeted via a URL shortener, like this from @tweetingseo